 This one is quite difficult to answer.
 It’s like asking a parent which is your favorite kid.
 The answer is always, “they are each special in their own way”.
 To me, the best experiences we have had during our five year journey were the days we did not spend any money (with the exception of food and lodging).
 They were usually spent in nature enjoying the many natural wonders of this amazing world.
 Being in the thick of nature, slightly off the grid and not spending a dime somehow makes things seem more real, more liberating, present and raw.
 Without wanting to sound too cliched, it’s what makes me feel like I’m alive.

-We didn’t have all the answers when we started out, and still after 5 years traveling, we still do not have all the answers.
-There is always going to be apprehension if we are doing everything correctly in order to maintain this lifestyle.
+We didn’t have all the answers when we started out, and after 5 years traveling, we still do not have all the answers.
+There is always going to be apprehension if we are doing everything correctly in order to continue this lifestyle.
 One thing I do know, this is what I know and love.
 We are rewarded with unbelievable freedom for taking this giant leap of faith and are extremely thankful of this opportunity.

 PRO TRAVEL TIP –

 We began our RTW back in 2015, our first stop was Bali, Indonesia and then proceeded to flashpack all thru SE Asia.
 Barbie and I were always researching and on the prowl for the best paid tours that were on offer in each location.
 As our journey continued, we began to realize the majority of paid activities geared to tourists can easily be done independently and completely free of charge.
 There’s no reason to pay as you will get a better experience doing it on your own.
 In many cases, these free options involved incredible hikes/walks to waterfalls, scenic overlooks and hanging out with animals in the wild.
-‘Do it Yourself’ activities were so much more enjoyable than paying for group tours that are constantly being pitched to shorter term travelers.
+DIY or ‘Do it Yourself’ activities were so much more enjoyable than paying for group tours that are constantly being pitched to shorter term travelers.
 These independent adventures seem to bring so much more fun and freedom.
 I guess this all brings me back to my budget backpacking days when I did not have the money to spend on all of the extravagant paid days trips and activities.